marvinscheffold/react-font-size-by-text-length/README.md

-There is one demo hosted on GitHub which demonstrate how this component can be used in a calculator app:
+There is one demo hosted on GitHub which demonstrates how this component can be used in a calculator app:

 * [Calculator App](https://marvinscheffold.github.io/react-calculator/)
 * Want to contribute a demo?
 Make a pull request